eryuxingchen/Getting-and-Cleaning-Data/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+## How it works?

-You may dowload the data and unzip into your work directory, or use the code provided in run_analysis.R file to download in R.
+1) Download the data.
+Manually Dowload the data from the link above and unzip into your working directory, or use the code provided in run_analysis.R file to download through R. You will have a foldre named "UCI HAR Dataset" in your working directory.

+2) Set the parent folder of "UCI HAR Dataset" folder as your woking directory.
+Put run_analysis.R file in your working directory.

+3) Run source("run_analysis.R") in RStudio.
+Needed packages will be downloaded automatically.
+A new file ave_data.txt will be created in your working directory.
+And ave_data.txt contains the tidy data.